johnelm/node-jxa/README.md

 You can [debug your JXA scripts](https://developer.apple.com/library/content/releasenotes/InterapplicationCommunication/RN-JavaScriptForAutomation/Articles/OSX10-11.html#//apple_ref/doc/uid/TP40014508-CH110-SW3) using Safari dev tools.

-If you use `node-debug-jxa` (instead of `node-jxa`) to run your script (or in your shebang), Browserify will include sourcemaps in the bundled code, for a cleaner debugging experience, focused on your own code.
-This is the only difference between node-jxa and node-debug-jxa.
+If you add the `--debug` (or `-d`) switch to the `node-jxa`, command (including in your shebangs), Browserify will include sourcemaps in the bundled code, for a cleaner debugging experience that is more focused on your own code.

-Sourcemaps will also be included if the environment variable `NODE_DEBUG_JXA` is set to `true` or `1`, regardless of which command is used to run the script.
+Sourcemaps will also be included if the environment variable `NODE_DEBUG_JXA` is set to `true` or `1`, regardless of whether the `--debug` or `-d` switches are used.

 > Depending on your Mac, you might never notice a difference in performance when including sourcemaps.
 You'll definitely see more of a performance hit from requiring many large or spurious libraries, regardless of sourcemaps.